-MUS 130 Choral Ensemble II
+MUS-130 Choral Ensemble II

-MUS 132 Recording Technology I
+MUS-132 Recording Technology I

 An instructor-guided course in digital and analog recording techniques.
 Students will learn to author sound and music on a personal computer using SONAR software.
 Using the tutorials embedded in the software, students will gain skill in understanding and manipulating the tools which will help produce group and individual projects.
 Skills prerequisite: Basic computer literacy.

-MUS 136 American Musical Theatre
+MUS-136 American Musical Theatre

 A thorough investigation of the history and structure of American musical theatre.
 Lectures and demonstrations will be augmented with films and recordings.
 Students will prepare and present scenes and songs from selected musical plays, illustrating integration of libretto, score and dance in American musical theatre.
-No music background is required
+No music background is required.
+Skills prerequisite: ENG-020 and ENG-060.

-MUS 138 Class Piano I
+MUS-138 Class Piano I